-Many of these higher-priced homes require Jumbo financing.
-Jumbo loans are defined as mortgages that exceed the standard conforming loan limits.
-The 2021 conforming loan limits are currently set to $548,250 in most locations in California, except for some higher-cost locations like San Fransico and Los Angeles where the limits can go up to $822,375 for a single (1) unit property.
-Muti-unit homes like a duplex, triplex, etc are even higher.
+The 2023 conforming loan limits are currently set to $726,200 in most locations in California, except for some higher-cost locations like San Francisco and Los Angeles where the limits can go up to $1,089,300 for a single (1) unit property.
+Muti-unit homes like duplexes, triplex, etc have even higher loan caps.

 Jumbo loans typically require a larger down payment than conventional loans as they pose more risk to the lenders and banks that originate them.

 Lenders often have tighter requirements on jumbo loans because of the incurred risk of lending out more money on a single property and borrower.
-Additionally, Jumbo loans are typically harder for lenders to resell on the secondary markets making them less attractive for many mortgage lenders.
+Additionally, Jumbo loans are typically harder for lenders to resell on the secondary markets making them less attractive for many California mortgage lenders.

-While buyers can likely find mortgage lenders to offer a conventional mortgage with less than 20% down payment, jumbo loans with less than 20% down are harder to find.
+While buyers can likely find mortgage lenders to offer a conventional mortgage with less than a 20% down payment, jumbo loans with less than 20% down are harder to find.
 However, that’s all starting to change thanks to recent guideline changes in the jumbo markets.

-California Jumbo loan requirements:
+California Jumbo Loan Requirements:

-- The 95% Jumbo financing option only applies to owner-occupied single-family homes, townhomes and condos.
+- The max 95% Jumbo financing option only applies to owner-occupied single-family homes, townhomes and condos.
 Second homes are also permitted with a 5% down payment.
 Vacant land and lot loans are not permitted.
 Building on your own site is permitted through special Jumbo construction loans.

 - Applicants must be able to document all income and assets necessary for loan approval.
 Pay stubs, tax returns, etc

-- Standard debt to income limits similar to conventional loans apply.
+- Standard debt-to-income limits similar to conventional loans apply.
 The limit for total expense + housing is generally 45%

 - A credit score of 680 or better is required to be approved for the 5% down jumbo option.
-Homebuyers with lower credit scores down to 660 have options with a greater down payment
+Homebuyers with lower credit scores down to 660 have options with a greater 10%+ down payment

 - Must be a U.S citizen